Breaking The Booze Habit, Even Briefly, Has Its Benefits

 The sobriety spectrum

-For drinkers who have become alcohol-dependent, taking a short break is likely not an option.
+For drinkers who have become alcohol dependent, taking a short break is likely not an option.
 Many people who drink heavily have not had an easy road in managing their relationship with alcohol.

-Chris Marshall of Austin, Texas has been sober for the last 12 years.
+Chris Marshall of Austin, Texas, has been sober for the past 12 years.
 He started drinking in high school, he says, and got his first DUI at 16.
 Then he joined a fraternity in college and kept drinking.

 "All my drinking was really centered around community and wanting that connection so badly with other people," he says.

 He finally got sober with the help of Alcoholics Anonymous.
-He became a substance abuse counselor to help others, but found that being in recovery was often really lonely.
+He became a substance abuse counselor to help others but found that being in recovery was often really lonely.

 "Those early days of abstinence from alcohol were so tough, because I had no friends," he says.